Jpeg vs Raw which one is better and why?

 The Jpeg photograph still isn’t right though as you can see the grass is still very dark and lacking texture.
 Before we do anymore with the Jpeg version let’s try editing the Raw photograph and see if we can recover a bit more detail in it?

 Below is the edited raw file and wow look at that for a transformation.
 It’s hard to believe they are the same photograph.

 In my video further up the page you can see me doing this step by step and showing you the simple editing process involved.
 This Jpeg vs Raw debate has truly been turned on its head now…

 I have the Raw photograph and the edited Raw photograph side by side below just so you can see the transformation in the photograph and the sheer power of capturing a photograph in Raw.
 Now a slight point to note here is that the camera I used for this particular shot was a Nikon D850 which has an incredible Dynamic range so not every camera out there can do this.

 The edited Raw photograph result is almost exactly what it looked like when I was standing there.
 That’s the power of capturing photographs in the Raw format.
 Yes, they are larger file sizes and they involve more work as you have to edit them but just look at the results you can get from them.

 So how did I edit the Raw photograph to get it to look like that?

-In this instance I used Lightroom to edit the photograph, I simple brought the highlights down (the brighter parts of the scene) and I brought the shadows up (the darker parts of the scene) then I brought up the exposure a bit to brighten the overall picture and your done.
+In this instance I used Lightroom to edit the photograph, I simple brought the highlights down (I made the brighter parts of the scene slightly darker) and I brought the shadows up (I brightened the darker parts of the scene) then I brought up the overall exposure (brightness) a bit to brighten the overall picture and your done.
 Again it’s all shown in the video below.